wacncontent/CustomizeTool/output/articles/sql-database/sql-database-get-started-csharp.md

 You must first enable your client application to access the REST API by setting up the required authentication.

-The [Azure Resource Manager REST APIs](https://msdn.microsoft.com/library/azure/dn948464.aspx) use Azure Active Directory for authentication.
+The [Azure Resource Manager REST APIs](https://msdn.microsoft.com/zh-cn/library/azure/dn948464.aspx) use Azure Active Directory for authentication.

 To authenticate your client application based on the current user you must first register your application in the AAD domain associated with the subscription under which the Azure resources have been created.
 If your Azure subscription was created with a Microsoft account rather than a work or school account you will already have a default AAD domain.
-Registering the application can be done in the [Azure Portal](https://manage.windowsazure.com/).
+Registering the application can be done in the [Azure Management Portal](https://manage.windowsazure.cn/).

 To create a new application and register it in the correct active directory do the following: